adobe/aepsdk-analytics-ios/Documentation/AEPAnalytics.md

 ## getTrackingIdentifier

-ℹ️ Before use this API, see [Identify unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).
+ℹ️ Before using this API, see [Identify unique visitors](https://experienceleague.adobe.com/docs/analytics/components/metrics/unique-visitors.html).

-Retrieves the Analytics tracking identifier that is generated for this app/device instance.
-This identifier is an app-specific, unique visitor ID that is generated at the initial launch and is stored and used after the initial launch.
-The ID is preserved between app upgrades and is removed when the app is uninstalled.

-⚠️ If you have an [Experience Cloud ID](https://app.gitbook.com/@aep-sdks/s/docs/using-mobile-extensions/mobile-core/identity/identity-api-reference#get-experience-cloud-ids), and have not yet configured a visitor ID grace period, the value returned by `getTrackingIdentifier` might be null.
+Retrieves the Analytics tracking identifier.
+The identifier is only returned for existing users who had AID persisted and migrated from earlier versions of SDK.
+For new users, no AID is generated and should instead use [Experience Cloud ID](https://aep-sdks.gitbook.io/docs/foundation-extensions/mobile-core/identity/identity-api-reference#getexperiencecloudid) to identify visitors.

 **Syntax**